 A single Active Leasequery can and usually will result in a large number of replies.
 The Requestor MUST be prepared to receive more than one reply with transaction-ids matching a single DHCPACTIVELEASEQUERY message from a single DHCPv4 server.

 A DHCPACTIVELEASEQUERY has two regimes -- during the catch-up phase, if any, and after any catch-up phase.
-During the catch-up phase (if one exists), the data returned in the base-time option in a DHCPLEASEACTIVE or DHCPLEASEUNASSIGNED message may appear to be ordered, but the most recent change in the lease state data being returned is not related to the base-time option value in the messages.
-Another way to say this is that the ordering of the updates sent by the DHCPv4 server during the catch-up phase is independent of the ordering in the changes in the lease state data.
-The base-time option from messages during this phase MUST NOT be saved and used in a subsequent DHCPACTIVELEASEQUERY message's query-start-time option as it does not represent the extent of progress of the catch-up activity.
+If the DHCPACTIVELASEQUERY request had a query-start-time, then the DHCPACTIVELEASEQUERY starts out in the catch-up phase.
+See Section 7.4.1 for information on processing during the catch-up phase, as well as how to determine when the catch-up phase is complete.

-After the catch-up phase, or during the entire series of messages received as the response to a DHCPACTIVELEASEQUERY request with no query-start-time (and therefore no catch-up phase), the base-time option of the most recent message SHOULD be saved as a record of the most recent time that data was received.
+After the catch-up phase, or during the entire series of messages received as the response to a DHCPACTIVELEASEOUERY request with no query-start-time (and therefore no catch-up phase), the base-time option of the most recent message SHOULD be saved as a record of the most recent time that data was received.
 This base-time (in the context of the DHCPv4 server) can be used in a subsequent DHCPACTIVELEASEQUERY message's query-start-time, or in a DHCPBULKLEASEQUERY message's query-start-time if one is required, after a loss of the Active Leasequery connection.